Kissing A Baby: Possible Risks And Precautions To Take

 Most infections that spread through kissing are treatable and not very serious.
 Your baby’s immune system can fight an infection within a few days.
 Moreover, some vaccines could help build up your baby’s immune system and prevent many of these infections (6).

-Infections, such as whooping cough or pertussisiXA medical term for whooping cough that involves an infection of the lungs and breathing tubes and chickenpox, which usually spread through physical contact can be prevented using vaccines.
-Keep in constant touch with your baby’s pediatrician — stay on the vaccine schedule and don’t skip any of them.
+Infections, such as whooping cough or pertussisiA medical term for whooping cough that involves an infection of the lungs and breathing tubes and chickenpox, which usually spread through physical contact can be prevented using vaccines.
+Keep in constant touch with your baby’s pediatrician — stay on the baby’s vaccine schedule and don’t skip any of them.

 3. Get yourselves vaccinated